nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 29-Sept-2022

+I started today completing some housekeeping tasks - literally - so no technical work or exercises were done this morning.

+Back to the Java Code Challenge repository:

 ## Wednesday 28-Sept-2022

 There are never enough hours in a day to get things do: